 1) There happens to be one that’s about twice as long and high.
 It’s called Jacob Hamlin Arch and it can be found in Coyote Gulch.

-3) Hike through Red River Gorge:
+3) Hike and drive through Red River Gorge:

 This area is literally 10-20 minutes away from natural bridge state park and has a number of fun things you can do there.
 Firstly, the whole area is shaped in a circle and has a road you can drive around (in a circle).
 Within that circle are several paths you can take with your car to view amazing outlooks.

 If you just want to drive, you will find caves, exits to scenic drives, roads and even trails to outlooks.
 Here is one of the spots we drove through: